 Saman in her doctoral research focused in understanding material blends’ phase change behavior to find suitable PCM.
 Blends are often cheaper, compared to pure-grade materials which are the commercialized majority today.
 The research involved experimental characterization with the temperature-history method, X-ray diffraction and scanning-electron microscopy, and thermodynamic modelling.
 In-combine, a systematic approach was proposed by employing phase equilibrium evalautions-based design of cost-effective and robust PCMs from blends.

-Saman, as the main author has six journal publications (Applied Energy, Renewable and Sustainable Energy Reviews, International Journal of Refrigeration, Solar Energy Materials and Solar Cells, Calphad, and International Journal of Energy Research), and a number of conference publications (International Conference on Applied Energy 2013 and 2014, GreenStock 2015, International Symposium on Innovative Materials for Processes in Energy Systems IMPRES 2016, International Renewable Energy Storage Conference IRES 2017, Enerstock 2018, and Eurotherm Seminar n.112-2019).
-As a co-author she also has two conference publications (International Conference on Sustainable Energy Storage in Buildings 2013, and International Conference on Solar Heating and Cooling for Buildings and Industry SHC 2015).
+Saman, as the main author has numerous journal publications (in e.g. Applied Energy, Renewable and Sustainable Energy Reviews, International Journal of Refrigeration, Solar Energy Materials and Solar Cells, Calphad, International Journal of Energy Research, and Crystals), and conference publications (e.g. International Conference on Applied Energy 2013 and 2014, GreenStock 2015, International Conference on Sustainable Energy Storage in Buildings 2013, and International Conference on Solar Heating and Cooling for Buildings and Industry SHC 2015, International Symposium on Innovative Materials for Processes in Energy Systems IMPRES 2016, International Renewable Energy Storage Conference IRES 2017, Enerstock 2018, 2021, Eurotherm Seminar n.112-2019 and DHC 2021).